 United States Environmental Protection Agency - Region 9

-Grants to Arizona, California, and Nevada Indian tribes and intertribal consortia for the development of environmental protection and hazardous waste strategies and regulatory programs.
-Initial applications are due December 1.
+Grants to Arizona, California, and Nevada Indian tribes and intertribal consortia for the development and implementation of environmental protection and hazardous waste strategies and regulatory programs.
 Funding is intended to assist tribal governments and consortia in building organizational capacity to administer programs that are consistent with federal regulations.

 EPA Region 9 invites Indian Environmental General Assistance Program (GAP) grant proposals from federally recognized tribal governments and eligible intertribal consortia for FY2019 work plan program development activities.
 The goal of the GAP is to assist tribes in developing the capacity to plan and establish environmental protection programs and to develop and implement solid and hazardous waste programs in accordance with their individual needs.